cartyc/cartyc.github.io/content/posts/gatekeeper-with-kcc/index.md

 By doing this (and not replacing the org policies which are still vital) we can get those alerts sooner in the process so we react faster and not waste time waiting for bad configurations to be deployed.

 We can use [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) to help us achieve this early testing and continual testing in Config Controller.
-Policy Controller is a Policy enforcement engine based on [OPA Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) which we can use to write and enforce policy.
+Policy Controller is a policy enforcement engine based on [OPA Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) which we can use to write and enforce policy.
 Without getting too technical how this works is when the request gets made Policy Controller will inspect your configuration and give you a response before an attempt to create the resource is made.
 If you want to learn more checkout out this documention on [admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

 Let's look at how we can do this with our GKE configuration from last time, I won't put the whole config here but just the relevent snippet.
 The relevent field we're going to be concerned with here is the `location` key.